jkguiang/genesis/madgraph/README.md

 ```
 ./mkgridpack.sh PROCESS_4f_LO cards/PROCESS_4f_LO local
 ```
-3. Check that the gridpack is good; the following command should produce and LHE file
+3. Check that the gridpack is good; the following command should produce an LHE file
 ```
 mkdir temp
 cd temp